Service accounts

 When you set up an instance to run as a service account, you determine the level of access the service account has by the IAM roles that you grant to the service account.
 If the service account has no IAM roles, then no resources can be accessed using the service account on that instance.

 Furthermore, an instance's access scopes determine the default OAuth scopes for requests made through the gcloud CLI and client libraries on the instance.
 As a result, access scopes potentially further limit access to API methods when authenticating through OAuth.
-However, they do not extend to other authentication protocols like gRPC.
+However, they don't extend to other authentication protocols like gRPC.

 The best practice is to set the full cloud-platform access scope on the instance, then control the service account's access using IAM roles.